 Yes.
-However, this notice does not by itself reduce the required course load for F-1 nonimmigrant students from Cameroon enrolled in kindergarten through grade 12 at a private school, or grades 9 through 12 at a public high school.
+However, this notice does not by itself reduce the required course load for F-1 nonimmigrant students from Afghanistan enrolled in kindergarten through grade 12 at a private school, or grades 9 through 12 at a public high school.
 Such students must maintain the minimum number of hours of class attendance per week prescribed by the academic institution for normal progress toward graduation, as required under 8 CFR 214.2(f)(6)(i)(E).
 The suspension of certain regulatory requirements related to employment through this notice is applicable to all eligible F-1 nonimmigrant students regardless of educational level.
-Eligible F-1 nonimmigrant students from Cameroon enrolled in an elementary school, middle school, or high school may benefit from the suspension of the requirement in 8 CFR 214.2(f)(9)(i) that limits on-campus employment to 20 hours per week while school is in session.
-Nothing in this notice affects the applicability of federal and state labor laws limiting the employment of while school is in session if the DSO has entered a recommendation in SEVIS and entered the following statement in the remarks field of the SEVIS student record, which will be reflected on the student's Form I-20:
+Eligible F-1 nonimmigrant students covered by this notice who are enrolled in an elementary school, middle school, or high school may benefit from the suspension of the requirement in 8 CFR 214.2(f)(9)(i) that limits on-campus employment to 20 hours per week while school is in session.